-When it comes to the protection and ownership rights of a photograph, there is still a lot that can be done in South Africa.
-It is not possible to register copyright for photographs in South Africa.
-Unlike other forms of intellectual property, copyright vests in the photographer once the photo has been created in material form, but in South Africa the person who commissions the photograph obtains ownership.
+It is not possible to register copyright photographs in South Africa, unlike other forms of intellectual property, copyright vests in the photographer once the photo has been created in material form, but in South Africa the person who commissions the photograph obtains ownership.
 In other words, freelancers must therefore step down from any rights to their photographs which are commissioned by others.
 Fortunately, a simple clause in an agreement between the photographer and the commissioner can ensure that the photographer still retains rights to his own work.
 Copyright Attorneys specialise in setting up agreements like these.

 Stock Photography Rights

 Stock photographs taken and made available for public or commercial usage via the Internet upon payment of a fee and agreement to the terms and conditions of usage.
 As such photographic copyright exist on the stock photos.
 The stock photographs can be bought and used in a website, publication, graphic design or any form of publication.
 It should be noted that photographic copyright exist on stock photographs and you can thus not even copy and use the thumbnail image without purchasing the photo.
 Various types of photographic copyright exist for stock photos.
 It is imperative to understand the different usage rights.
 A royalty fee photo means that you can use the image as many times as you want for a specific fixed fee.
 You will thus be able to use the photo in a brochure of which for instance, 2000 or so are printed.
 You should however, note that you will not have exclusive rights to the image.
 You may for instance, not resell the image if not agreed upon with the owner and the photo can be bought by several persons who may use it in their websites and publications.